ameno-/pi-acp/README.md

 ## Status

 This is an MVP-style adapter intended to be useful today and easy to iterate on.
-It intentionally leaves some ACP features unimplemented (see [Limitations](#limitations)).
+Some ACP features may not be unimplemented or are not supported (see [Limitations](#limitations)).
+Development is centered around Zed editor support, other clients may have varying levels of compatibility.

 ## How it works